Gidoren/cloud-canviz/README.md

 Realease Date: December 6th 2019

-Revesion Number: #3
+Revesion Number: #4

-Revision Date: October 22nd 2019
+Revision Date: November 29th 2019

 High-level Goals:
 1. The Artists/Galleries should be able to login and create an account.